yeyuting0307/MontyHallGame/README.md

 print('Not change door then win:', sum(not_change_win))
 ```

     In 1000000 simulations
-    change door then win: 666776
+    Change door then win: 667303
-    not change door then win: 333224
+    Not change door then win: 332697